AriadnaRosario/Midterm-proyecto-1/README.md

 ---

 ##  How to Run
+### Run with GitHub Pages
+1. Go to the repository settings.
+2. Open the *Pages* section.
+3. Select the main branch and /root.
+4. Save the changes.
-Open the file `index.html` in any web browser.
+5. Open the generated GitHub Pages link in your browser.

 ---